julien-sobczak/blog-astro/src/content/read/2016/2016-09-15-zookeeper-distributed-process-coordination.md

 headline: "The reference for developers of distributed systems and administrators of applications using ZooKeeper in production"
 note: 16
 stars: 4
-tags: ['data', 'architecture']
+tags: [programming]
-unofficialTags: []
+topics: [data]
-cover: "/posts_resources/covers/zookeeper-distributed-process-coordination.jpg"
+bookCover: "/posts_resources/covers/zookeeper-distributed-process-coordination.jpg"
 bookAuthors: "Flavio Junqueira, Benjamin Reed"
 bookIsbn: '1449361307'
 ---